txty-io/texterify/README.md

 <h3>Installation</h3>

-If you want to try out Texterify you can sign up at [texterify.com](https://texterify.com) and use the cloud version of Texterify without having to setup anything yourself.
+If you want to try out Txty you can sign up at [txty.io](https://txty.io) and use the cloud version of Txty without having to setup anything yourself.

-If you want to set it up yourself the easiest way to get the software up and running is by using the official [Docker image](https://hub.docker.com/r/chrztoph/texterify).
-We provide a `docker-compose` configuration for starting Texterify locally or on your server within seconds.
+If you want to set it up yourself the easiest way to get the software up and running is by using the official [Docker image](https://hub.docker.com/r/txty-io/txty).
+We provide a `docker-compose` configuration for starting Txty locally or on your server within seconds.

 You only need to have `docker` and `docker-compose` installed.